Showing posts with label boats. Show all posts

 In April, we did several Walking Tours: the Huntsville Walking Tour, the Walking Tour of Courtland, and the Museum Tour.

-Took Ava to several Museums and bought a new computer.
+I took Ava to several museums and bought a new computer.

-In May, we went to Cullman and Moulton Strawberry Festivals.
+In May, we went to the Cullman and Moulton Strawberry Festivals

 We went to Atlas Tee-Ball Games.

-We took Ava to several museums: Space and Rocket Center, Train Depot, and Muscle Shoals Municipal Art Display.
+We took Ava to several museums, including the Space and Rocket Center, the Train Depot, and the Muscle Shoals Municipal Art Display.

 Attended Ava's School Program.